 There needs to be more clear information that’s easily accessible to teach parents how to support their students.
 While the transition from high school into college is buttressed by parent nights, guidebooks, test prep classes and campus tours, supporting a college student is a little lonelier, a lot harder and many parents feel like they are flying blind.

 At LaunchingU, we’re dedicated to helping parents and their college students and recent grads, you can check out our free guide for parents and subscribe to our newsletter.
-We’ll also be launching a new podcast “Getting Real” soon – we’ve recorded five episodes already and are so excited to delivered college-to-career advice right to your ears!
+We’ve also launched a new podcast “Getting Real,” and are so excited to delivered college-to-career advice right to your ears!